-There are some additional provisions that our organizations urge you to include either as amendments to H.R.
-6886 or in future legislation.
+There are some additional provisions that our organizations would urge you to include either as amendments to S. 3833 or in future legislation.
 Primarily, we would support the addition of a tax credit or grant for businesses that received PPP loans early in the process and have made every effort to follow the rules-even without full guidance from the agencies-to achieve full loan forgiveness for their PPP loans.
 Many dental offices hired their employees back even before they were allowed to reopen in order to comply with the intent of the CARES Act and the PPP loan program.
 Those entities should be given additional compensation since they will likely not be able to take full advantage of the flexibility.
-Further, the ADA and other stakeholders will continue to advocate for allowing 501(c)(6)s to apply for PPP loans or other small business loan programs, and to allow PPP funds to be used to pay for the additional personal protective equipment (PPE) that dental offices now require to protect dentists, their employees and their patients.
+Further, our organizations and other stakeholders will continue to advocate for allowing 501(c)(6)s to apply for PPP loans or other small business loan programs.
+This would provide state and local dental societies, as well as smaller dental specialty organizations, with access to critical additional funds.

-Again, we thank you for introducing the Paycheck Protection Program Flexibility Act.
+Again, we thank you for introducing the Paycheck Protection Program Extension Act.
 We are supportive of the legislation and urge you to consider the additional flexibility we have highlighted in order to ensure that PPP loans provide the best possible support for non-profits, dental practices and all small businesses nationwide.
 If you have questions, please reach out to Megan Mortimer from the American Dental Association at mortimerm@ada.org.